To World Bank’s president Dr Jim Kim:

 Maya Jarrad United States

-Mrs. Janine more Vinton United States
+Mrs Janine more Vinton United States

 Marie Wakefield United States

-Deborah Wells United Kingdom
+Deborah Wells United Kingdom of Great Britain and Northern Ireland

 Darren Woolsey United Kingdom